TexasInstruments/edgeai-tidl-tools/README.md

   - Tools built with GPU acceleration need to be run inside the appropriate Docker container.
 Refer to relevant [steps](docs/advanced_setup.md#docker-based-setup-for-x86_pc) to build and run the container <br>

 ### Setup on X86_PC
-  - Run the below one time setup for system level packages.
+  - Run below one time setup for system level packages.
 This needs sudo permission, get it installed by your system administrator if required.

 ```
   sudo apt-get install libyaml-cpp-dev